demonixis/InMoovUnity/Documentation/Services.md

 # Services

 A service is a tiny program that handles a specific primary task, it's mandatory.
-You can get the list of enabled services using Robot.
-Instance.
-Services.
-A dedicated user interface allows you to select the service you want.
+You can get the list of enabled services using `Robot.Instance.Services`.
+A dedicated user interface allows to select the desired service.
 Note that when a service is changed, the entire scene is reloaded (it's temporary).
 For instance, you can rewrite the servo service to use a Raspberry Pi card instead of an Arduino.

 ## Service Type